projectacrn/acrn-hypervisor/doc/tutorials/setup_openstack_libvirt.rst

    :width: 1200px
    :name: os-12b-running

-You can also see a hypervisor summary by clicking on **Admin / Compute / Hypervisors**:
+You can also see a hypervisor summary by clicking **Admin / Compute / Hypervisors**:

 .. figure:: images/OpenStack-12d-compute-hypervisor.png